Quantum Teleportation in Non-equilibrium Environments and Fixed-point Fidelity

 \subsection{Fermionic reservoirs}

 In this section, we examine the quantum teleportation by two qubits coupled with non-equilibrium fermion reservoirs, where the non-equilibrium conditions are characterized by both the temperature and chemical potential differences.
-Unlike the bosonic cases, we focus on the relatively weak coupling phase ($\lambda<2\sqrt{\varepsilon_1\varepsilon_2}$) because the tunnel coupling strength is relatively weak compared to the onsite energy in quantum dots \cite{oosterkamp1998microwave}.
-The other reason is that in the relatively strong coupling phase, the ground state is an entanglement state \(|2\rangle\) while the presence of chemical potential excites the system to higher energy levels and reduces the entanglement of system and its fidelity.
-In order to investigate the positive effect of chemical potential on teleportation, we only consider the relatively weak coupling phase in fermionic reservoirs.

-In the relatively weak coupling phase, the two qubits have the ground state \(|1\rangle\) with a particle number of zero.
+In the relatively weak coupling phase, the tunnel coupling strength is relatively weak compared to the energy as in quantum dots system \cite{oosterkamp1998microwave}.
+The two qubits have the ground state \(|1\rangle\) with a particle number of zero.
 Fermionic reservoirs can excite the ground state into entanglement states \(|2\rangle\) and \(|3\rangle\).
 The highest excited state \(|4\rangle\) is also a product state with total particle number two.
 The effects of temperature and chemical potential on fidelity need to be discussed separately.